 Sometimes shingles are simply curling up or loose.
 Perhaps one or two shingles are cracked.
 Maybe the shingles are missing granules.
-All of these items are minor repair jobs.
+All these items are minor repair jobs.
 With all of them, it would be a better bet to have a pro address the problem, as it could be a sign of something bigger occurring in say design of the roof or how the roof was installed (read as improperly).

-- Flashing material for valleys costs around $20 for a 10 ft. piece
+- Flashing material for valleys costs around $50-$150 for a 10 ft. piece

-- Flashing material for chimney cots about $20
+- Flashing material for chimney costs about $50-$125

-- A silicone sealant for patching leaks around a fixture will cost $5
+- A silicone sealant for patching leaks around a fixture will cost $5-$15

 - Nails, application tools, hammer or nail guns are all items that are affordable and may be reusable

 But, and we can’t emphasize this enough, the proper installation or sealing of items is a skill and can be done poorly or adequately.
 That’s perhaps a comfortable range for you.
 Or it can be done professionally with a guarantee attached to the job.